2012 Theme: "The Doctrine of Election"

---- THIRDLY, keep in touch with the ongoing updates regarding our RefOC Speakers and other conferences in our area at our Facebook Page: https://www.facebook.com/pages/Reformation-OC-Conference/117827328311184
+--- PLEASE, keep in touch with the ongoing updates regarding our RefOC Speakers and other conferences in our area at our Facebook Page: https://www.facebook.com/pages/Reformation-OC-Conference/117827328311184

 God bless!